Linaro/OpenCSD/README.md

     - __Bugfix__: STM: - fix master and channel ID initialisation (github issue #61 from MommeSherif)
     - __Bugfix__: Test: update README.md and perf-test-script.base for new paths (github issue #60 from yuxy-c)
     - __Bugfix__: build: Fix GCC version dir handling for versions of GCC > 9.

+ _Version_ 1.5.1_:
+    - __Update__: ETE: Add support for Arch 9.5 FEAT_PAUTH_LR.
+Add new instructions to disassembler to recognise RETA<k>SPPC variants as indirect branches.
+Adds new test snapshots.

 Licence Information